jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 3. Now, we have a good fit and therefore good values for Rg and I(0).
 Now we need to make sure the right Q range is used for SAXSMoW method.
 Check *Qmax 8/Rg* and values should update.
 This fixed Qmax for both methods used here to about 0.28 [1/A].
 Users can make different choices here and discussion on what is right is not part of this manual.
 4. If you look on the blue curve in the bottom graph, you can see, that the integration of Q\*I(Q) does not reach plateau.
 It should in order for Rambo-Tainer method to work as this integration is effectively version of invariant.
 This is due to poor subtraction of buffer for this sample.
 Check The *Autofind Backg?* checkbox and re run the *Fit Rg and calculate MW*.
 5. Now we have value in the *Flat background* which code found as first guess of the flat background in this measurement.
 Check the *Subtract Background?* checkbox.
-This changes the blue curve in lower figure which now nearly reaches plateau.
+This changes the blue curve in lower image which now nearly reaches plateau.
 Tweaking the *Flat background* to about 0.16 will make the intergation of the Q\*I(Q) reach plateau at around Q=0.25 and integration to any value above that is returning pretty much same value.
 This suggest we subtracted proper background -assuming the differences are due to incorrect buffer subtraction and that can be approximated as flat background...

 Now, this suggests, that we now have reasonable solution and obtained two approximations of Molecular weight.